ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       When the app starts it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to stay still and onle move slightly from left to right.
       After the tracking is initialised slowly move and look once around your room to allow ARCore to scann the area.
       Now the tracking should be stable enought for faster head movements.
+If the vr and real world movement don't line up correctly restart the app and keep your head steady when the app is starting up.

 ++ ARCore1.0InsideOutPositionalTracking.rar is a working Unity project you can use to build your own app with positional tracking enabled.
 You have to unzip it before importing it to Unity 2017.3.1f1 or later.